 The 4th annual Governor’s Masquerade Ball hosted by the Non-Traditional Student Society is Mar.
 28th.
 Tickets are now on sale, one for $25 or two for $40, so come out for an evening of dinner dancing and fun.
 The Governor’s Ball is the only formal event open to all students, their guests, and the community of Austin Peay.
 For more information, or to buy tickets, visit MUC 112. or contact us.

 Applications are now being taken for students interested in becoming a mentor during the 2015-16 year for freshman on the autism spectrum.
 If you are interested in assisting with the transition to college by supporting individual needs and social interaction, will be a Junior or Senior in the fall, and have a 3.0 GPA, pick up an application in Claxton 210 or in the Office of Disability Services.

 The deadline has been extended to submit mentor applications for the APSU Autism Initiative.
 The new deadline is March 19.
 Interviews will be held on March 27 and 28, and applicants will be notified of selection prior to March 30.

-Dr. Jennifer Olson, Visiting Professor at Kenyon College, will present “Bugs of a Different Color: Plasticity of Pigmentation” at 2:30 on Monday, March 17 in Sundquist E106A.
-Dr. Olsen is a candidate for the Evolutionary Biologist position in the Department of Biology.
+Dr. Jason Malaney, currently a Post-doctoral Research Associate at the University of Nevada, Reno, will present “Re-framing mammalian conservation priorities: Insights from jumping mice and bighorn sheep” at 11:15 on Monday, March 2 in Sundquist E106A.
+Dr. Malaney is a candidate for the Evolutionary Biologist position in the Department of Biology.